Hugos68/vite-plugin-pagefind/README.md

 ## Installation

-Install from npm using your preffered package manager:
+Install from npm using your preferred package manager:

 ```bash
 pnpm add -D vite-plugin-pagefind pagefind